Osmosis drives explosions and methane release in Siberian permafrost: Evolution of pressure and volume of water in a cryopeg

 Consider water flow in the porous permafrost soil, extending from the surface to a cryopeg.
 The flow in the small channels between the ice and the solid grains is driven by the osmotic pressure established by the concentration of brine in the cryopeg.
 From Darcy's law \cite{Turcotte2014} we expect the superficial speed

 where $p=P-p_a-\rho_m g (H - z)$ is the reduced pressure, $\rho$ denotes density and subscript $m$ refers to the porous medium saturated with ice.
 Incompressibility requires further that $\nabla \cdot u=0$.
-The cryopeg is idealized as an oblate spheroid with width $a$ and thickness $h$ at a depth $H$; Figure~\ref{fig:graph}a.
+The cryopeg is idealized as an oblate spheroid with width $a$ and thickness $h$ at a depth $H$; Figure~\ref{fig:graph}.
 It has an initial volume $V_0$ and porosity $\phi_0$.
-It initially has salinity $C_{s0}$, which imposes an osmotic pressure $p_c = 2 \sigma R T C_{s0}$, driving water into the cryopeg at a flow rate $Q$.
+It initially has salinity $C_{s0}$, which imposes an osmotic pressure according to van't Hoff's equation $p_c = 2 \sigma R T C_{s0}$ \cite{van1901osmotic}, driving water into the cryopeg at a flow rate $Q$.
 This increases the volume of the cryopeg $V= 4/3 \pi a^2 h$, and the pressure $p$ within it.
 Eventually, the pressure may reach a critical value causing the structure to rupture.
 The porosity is